-This image was taken at a time of great romantic turmoil in my life.
+This artwork was created at a time of great romantic turmoil in my life.

 Candles and the act of burning reference purification.